santiagosayshey/av-scripts/README.md

 - The script should be run on a Unix-based system (Linux or macOS) or Windows Subsystem for Linux (WSL).
 - The script will automatically detect and convert Windows file paths to Unix file paths if needed.
 - The script will display the output path in the correct format depending on whether it's a Unix or Windows path.
+- Combine with Readarr for a seamless audobook experience!